GBeushausen/Silex/README.rst

 PrestoPHP, a simple Web Framework
 =============================

-**WARNING**: PrestoPHP is a work in Progress right now.
-While the Microservice part is stable other parts might not be ready for live usage.

 PrestoPHP is a PHP micro-framework to develop websites and API's based on `Symfony components`_: